DolVladzio/DevOps_project/HW_03/k8s/README.md

        git clone https://github.com/DolVladzio/DevOps_project.git && cd DevOps_project/HW_03/k8s

+---

 ### Images
-In order to change docker's images:
+In order to change docker images:
 - You can do it here: [deployments]

+---

+### Configmap
+In order to change env
+- You can do it here: [configmap]
+> Should be the same as for docker images

+---

 ### Launch
 1. In order to launch everything: